Payel-Manna/LearnFlow/README.md

  ## **How to Use** :memo:
 1. #### Take the Learning Style Quiz:
-        Upon signing in, you'll be prompted to take a quiz to determine your preferred learning style (visual, auditory, kinesthetic, etc.).
+        - Upon signing in, you'll be prompted to take a quiz to determine your preferred learning style (visual, auditory, kinesthetic, etc.).

 2. #### Track Skills in the Skill Tree:
-        As you progress through tutorials, your skill levels will increase.
+        - As you progress through tutorials, your skill levels will increase.
 Skills are unlocked based on your progress in the app.

 3. #### Bookmark and Watch Content:
-        Bookmark useful tutorials or articles and mark them as watched once you complete them.
+        -Bookmark useful tutorials or articles and mark them as watched once you complete them.

 4. #### Check Your Personalized Daily Feed:
-        Every day, the app will present a feed of content tailored to your current learning path and preferences.
+        -Every day, the app will present a feed of content tailored to your current learning path and preferences.

 ## **Future Enhancements**:eyes:
  - Gamification 🎮: